faerber-lab/faerber-lab.github.io/_projects/aicom.md

 ## Public-facing demonstrations

 The project is designed for real-world impact and communication.
-Results will be accompanied by a project website and regular updates.
 Selected demonstrators are planned for public innovation and science spaces.

 ---